 - Refrigerate until you are ready to assemble.

-- Combine sugar, cocoa, corn starch and salt in a large pot.
+- For the pudding: Combine sugar, cocoa, corn starch and salt in a large pot.
 Slowly whisk in milk.
 Cook over medium heat stirring often.
 As mixture begins to thicken, whisk constantly.

 - Transfer to a bowl and press plastic wrap onto the top of the pudding.
 Set aside to come to room temperature(you can refrigerate to speed up the process!)